Zalarian/Nim/doc/tut2.rst

     stdout.writeLine(str)

 The example shows a generic binary tree.
-Depending on context, the brackets are used either to introduce type parameters or to instantiate a generic proc, iterator or type.
-As the example shows, generics work with overloading: the best match of `add` is used.
+Depending on context, the brackets are used to either introduce type parameters, instantiate a generic proc, iterator, or type.
+As the example shows, generics work with overloading -- the best match of `add` is used.
 The built-in `add` procedure for sequences is not hidden and is used in the `preorder` iterator.